tcltk/tcl/doc/dev/strings.md

 *u*[*M*] = *t*[0], ... *u*[*L* - 1] = *t*[*N* - 1].

 In all of these descriptions, the string values act in ways with a direct analog to C arrays of integer values.
+This is a familiar collection of behaviors that a broad collection of programmers can successfully reason about without extensive training in the complexities of character sets and encodings.
+The basics are accessible to even novice programmers.
+*Make the easy things easy; make the harder things possible.*

-To be able to create and store an arbitrary string, a program needs at a minimum the primitive ability to create and empty string, to create a string of length 1 containing each symbol in the alphabet, and the ability to concatenate arbitrary strings.
-Other important primitives are the ability to index into a string, take a substring from a string, and compare symbols and strings.
+To be able to create and store an arbitrary string, a Tcl interpreter has the minimum need for a set of commands or substitutions with the primitive abilities to create an empty string, to create each string of length 1 (one for each symbol in the alphabet), and the ability to concatenate arbitrary strings.
+Other important primitives are the ability to report the length of a string, index into a string, take a substring from a string, and compare symbols and strings.

 ## Tcl strings as the universal value set

+We most frequently think of strings as a data type with the purpose of entering, creating, storing, manipulating, processing and producing text.
+In Tcl, though, string values also serve as the universal value set.
+If a value cannot be expressed as a Tcl string, it is not a Tcl value.
+The representations of other value sets in Tcl is in large part an exercise in creating schemes to encode the values of those other value sets in the form of Tcl strings.
+Because of that, we want the set of Tcl strings to permit encodings of other value sets that are clear, simple, efficient and convenient.
+The history of growing Tcl's alphabet has been driven by the desire to better provide for a encoding another value set not easily accommodate by the legacy alphabet.

 ## Tcl alphabet versions

+In Tcl 7, the alphabet for Tcl strings was a set of symbols associated with code values 1 through 255.
+This is exactly the set of **NUL**-terminated C strings.
+The symbols with code values 1 through 127 are defined to follow the ASCII character set.
+The symbols with code values 128 through 255 were less stringently specified, but such symbols could nevertheless be reliably created, stored, processed and produced by Tcl programs.
+This set of string values continues to have relevance in Tcl today, because it is exactly this set that can be passed as arguments to Tcl commands defined via Tcl_CreateCommand().

 ## Representations